Closed Die Forging: Process, Advantages & vs Casting

 Closed Die Forging Process (Step-by-Step)

-The heated material is placed into a precision die and compressed under high pressure to achieve the desired shape and optimized grain flow.
+The heated billet is placed into a precision die and compressed under high pressure until it fills the die cavity.
+This process creates the required shape while improving grain flow, resulting in higher strength, better fatigue resistance, and tight dimensional tolerances.

-Excess material, known as flash, is removed to refine the geometry and prepare the part for further processing.
+Excess material, known as flash, is removed after forging to refine the component geometry and prepare it for the next manufacturing stage.

 Closed Die Forging Press Types